SHIMORA-6600X/NitroFox/README.md

 📖 Required reading

-   1.Create a backup profile.
+   1. Create a backup profile.

    this step is very important to avoid losing profile data ⚠️

-   2.Download the user.js file here (Right click > Save Link As…).
+   2. Download the user.js file here (Right click > Save Link As…).

-   3.Review both Common Overrides and Optional Hardening to make any necessary changes.
+   3. Review both Common Overrides and Optional Hardening to make any necessary changes.

-   4.Open Firefox.
+   4. Open Firefox.
 In the URL bar, type about:profiles and press Enter.

-   5.For the profile you want to use, click Open Folder in the Root Directory section.
+   5. For the profile you want to use, click Open Folder in the Root Directory section.

-   6.Move the user.js file into the folder.
+   6. Move the user.js file into the folder.

  ✨ GOALS